RISE Fund: Racialized and Indigenous Supports for Equity

 Frequently asked questions (FAQ)

-Only one application per group or organization will be accepted.
+No, only one application per group or organization will be accepted per funding cycle.
+We encourage you to prioritize your strongest project.

-• Projects, events, or initiatives whose leader(s) do not identify as Black, Indigenous or racialized
+• Projects or initiatives not led by individuals who identify as Black, Indigenous or racialized

-• Projects, events or initiatives that do not serve Black, Indigenous or racialized community members
+• Projects that do not primarily benefit or serve Black, Indigenous or racialized communities

-• For-profit organizations, businesses, social ventures and enterprises that generate an income
+• For-profit organizations, businesses, ventures or enterprises that generate an income

-• Projects, events or initiatives that do not directly serve and impact Kitchener residents
+• Projects that do not directly serve or impact Kitchener and its residents

-• Organizations whose activities may breach the Ontario Human Rights Code or Charter of Rights
+• Activities that violate the Ontario Human Rights Code or Canadian Charter rights and freedoms

 1. Eligibility Review: